 As previously mentioned, both estimation techniques are sensitive to the number of observed failures at each $(j,t)$, $j=1,\ldots,M$, $t=1,\ldots,d$.
-Consider the above simulation setting but with a smaller sample size of $n=1,000$ observations.
-The number of events and censored observation at each time point is shown in Fig. \ref{fig:events_tail}a.
-Evidently, there are too few observed events in later times.
-For example, only one event was observed at $(j,t)=(1,25)$ and 0 for $(j,t)=(2,25)$.
-Naively fitting model (\ref{eq:logis}) with this dataset would fail and result with an error message.
-A simple and intuitive fix is by combining neighboring time points at the tail of the distribution to accumulate enough observed events for each event type.
-For example, observed events at or later than day 21 day (within each event type) are considered to be in the 21+ time category.
-This could be done by \begin{CodeInput} df['X'].clip(upper=21, inplace=True) \end{CodeInput} The regrouped dataset, shown in Fig.~\ref{fig:events_tail}b, can successfully be used for estimating the model, for $j=1,2$ and $t=1,\ldots,20,21+$.
+Consider the above simulation setting but with a smaller sample size of $n=1,000$ independent observations.
+The number of events and censored observations at each time point is shown in Figure \ref{fig:events_tail}a.
+Evidently, there are too few observed events in later times, one event was observed at $(j,t)=(1,25)$ and 0 for $(j,t)=(2,25)$.
+Fitting model (\ref{eq:logis}) with this dataset would fail and result with an error message.
+One straightforward solution is to group adjacent time points towards the end of the distribution together, allowing for a sufficient accumulation of observed events for each type of event.
+For this particular case, events that are observed on day 21 or later are classified into the time category labeled ``21+'' by \begin{CodeInput} df['X'].clip(upper=21, inplace=True) \end{CodeInput} The regrouped dataset, described in Figure~\ref{fig:events_tail}b, can successfully be used for estimating the survival models for $j=1,2$ and $t=1,\ldots,20,21+$.
 Regrouping neighboring time points is a useful solution in datasets with too few events at any time point.